 Board members are appointed by the Permanent Secretary.

-Prior to this appointment, Andrew has been an NHS Chief Executive in Wales for 9 years, the most recent post being that of Chief Executive of Aneurin Bevan University Health Board, a position held since the Health Board’s inception in October 2009 until 2014 after NHS re-organisation to the integrated Health Board model.
+Dr Goodall has been an NHS Chief Executive in Wales for 16 years.
+Previous posts includes Chief Executive of Aneurin Bevan University Health Board, a position held from the Health Board’s inception in October 2009 until 2014 after NHS re-organisation to the integrated Health Board model.

 During his 30 year NHS career, Dr Goodall has held planning and operational positions across a number of NHS organisations across South Wales as well as national roles.
-He has particular areas of interest in improving patient safety and the patient experience; partnership working across Public Services including a particular focus on integration; and delivering frontline services through service improvement and modernisation.
+He has particular areas of interest in improving patient safety, quality and patient experience; partnership working and collaboration across Public Services; and delivering frontline services through service improvement and modernisation.

 Director General - Education and Public Services